 As Tualatin Valley is located at the northern end of the esteemed wine region, the Willamette Valley, wineries are often at the top of a visitors must-do list.
 The beauty and friendly environment of our wineries make a perfect addition to any itinerary, even with kids in tow.

 Árdíri Winery and Vineyards sits on a beautiful east-facing slope with a view of Mt.
-Hood, which is surely why it was voted one of Oregon’s top 10 wineries with panoramic views.
+Hood.
 The open-air facility has an adjoining patio, fireplace and three fire pits for a cozy, family-friendly afternoon.

 In the same vein, Oregon’s beer scene doubles as a family-friendly one.
 Ridgewalker Brewing in Forest Grove even started with elementary school roots.
-Co-founders Justin and Storm first met at an elementary school spelling bee.
-Today, their brewery serves up not only great beer but also soft pretzels, mac and cheese bites, chicken fingers, and root beers floats (i.e. kid food heaven).
+The co-owners are comprised of family members and childhood friends.
+Today, the brewery serves up not only great beer but also soft pretzels, mac and cheese bites, chicken fingers, and root beers floats (i.e. kid food heaven).